-The Devon HWBB has developed its first Joint Health and Wellbeing Strategy 2013-16 (JHWBS) which states the importance of lifestyle choices in improving health and reducing health inequalities; smoking cessation is a priority for 2013/14.1
+The Devon HWBB developed its first Joint Health and Wellbeing Strategy 2013-16 (JHWBS) which states the importance of lifestyle choices in improving health and reducing health inequalities; reducing the proportion of people in Devon who still smoke and preventing young people from starting smoking still remains a priority as stated in the most recent update in June 2015.

-The tobacco control strategy and the work of the Alliance will support a reduction in smoking prevalence, discouraging young people from smoking and reduce exposure to secondhand smoke which will contribute to improving the health of Devon's population.
+The tobacco control strategy and the work of the Alliance will support a reduction in smoking prevalence, discourage young people from smoking and reduce exposure to second-hand smoke which will contribute to improving the health of Devon's population.